RocketChat/Rocket.Chat.Embedded.armhf/README.md

-# pi-armhf-snap
+# armhf deployment support for Rocket.Chat  (primarily for Raspberry Pi)

+Files for deploying Rocket.Chat on ARMHF (32 bit) SoC systems and servers.
+Including:

-Files for building ARMHF snaps suitable for installation on Raspberry Pi.
+* snap suitable for installation on Raspberry Pi
+* docker and kubernetes support

 This project will be maintained independently of the main Rocket.Chat build, until the end of life of 32 bit ARMHF SoC boards - mainly the Raspberry Pi.

-Decision has been made not to merge with mainstream snapcraft build files for the following reason:
+Decision has been made NOT to merge with mainstream snapcraft build files for the following reason:

 1) inconsistency in support of Mongo makes one-file-fit-all impossible
 2) inconsistency in naming of architecture --  armhf  armv7  armv7l and so on